tamucsce/CSCE465/README.md

 ## Course Description
 **Contents:** Fundamental concepts and principles of computer security, operating system and network security, secret key and public key cryptographic algorithms, hash functions, authentication, firewalls and intrusion detection systems, IPSec and VPN, wireless and web security.

-**Prerequisite:** CSCE 313 and CSCE 315; junior or senior classification; or approval of instructor.

 **Textbooks:**
 - (Required) Introduction to Computer Security, by Michael Goodrich and Roberto Tamassia, Addison-Wesley Pearson, ISBN-10: 0-321-51294-4